LedgerHQ/ledger-live/libs/ledger-live-common/src/families/bitcoin/docs/BitcoinAddresses.md

 - Decred

 ## Derivation Paths
-Each account in Ledger Live has a derivation path formatted as `m / purpose' / coin_type' / account' / change`.
-The `purpose` is determined by the derivation mode: 44 for legacy addresses, 49 for segwit, 84 for native segwit, and 86 for taproot.
+Each account in Ledger Live has a derivation path formatted as `m / purpose' / coin_type' / account' / change`.(BIP44) The `purpose` is determined by the derivation mode: 44 for legacy addresses, 49 for segwit, 84 for native segwit, and 86 for taproot.

 `coin_type` is a fixed value for each coin, for example:
 - Bitcoin: 0